-A formal audit option is available for students who wish to participate in a course on a nongraded basis.
+A formal audit option is available for students who wish to participate in a course on a non-graded basis.
 With permission of the instructor, students may register to audit a course during the late registration period for each semester or session.
-Forms for permission to audit classes are available online on the Registrar's website.
+If given permission, please have the instructor provide a 'PERM' override in SAIL.
+After the override is entered, you will receive an automated message to your OU email.
+At this time, you may register in SAIL.
 Audit registrations are governed by the following rules:

-- 1. Regular tuition applies to all courses. - 2.
-The registrar will assign the final mark of Z to all formal audits.
-If a student pays tuition for regular credit, he or she cannot switch to auditing the course. - 3.
-Changes of registration from credit to audit or from audit to credit will not be permitted once the late registration period has ended for a given semester (two weeks into the term). - 4.
-Students who wish to audit courses must have been admitted to the University by Undergraduate Admissions. - 5.
-Students whose entire registration for a semester consists of formal audits must register during late registration.
+- Regular tuition applies to all courses. - The registrar will assign the final mark of Z to all formal audits.
+If a student pays tuition for regular credit, he or she cannot switch to auditing the course. - Changes of registration from credit to audit or from audit to credit will not be permitted once the late registration period has ended for a given semester (two weeks into the term). - Students who wish to audit courses must have been admitted to the University by Undergraduate Admissions.

+• Students whose entire registration for a semester consists of formal audits must register during late registration.